 - Brush 2 sides of each square with the egg wash.
 The egg wash won’t stick to egg wash, so you’ll be folding over the 2 sides with egg wash to meet the 2 sides without egg wash to form a triangle.
 Make sure to tuck the filling inside the triangle before sealing the edges.
 Use a fork to seal the edges all around the triangle and place on a parchment lined baking sheet.
 Repeat until you have 18 puff pastry pockets.
 (You’ll need two baking sheets to cook these, 9 on each sheet).

 - Brush the tops of the puff pastry pockets with egg wash and then sprinkle with the grated parmesan cheese.
 We like to add fresh black pepper also, but that is optional.

 - Bake for 10-12 minutes, until slightly golden brown.
 While the puff pastry pockets are baking you can grab the other 2 sheets of puff pastry and make the rest of the pizza pockets.
-Let cool for a few minutes on the baking sheet and then remove to a platter with a spatula.
-Serve with warmed pizza sauce for dipping if desired.
+Let cool for a few minutes on the baking sheet and then transfer to a platter with a spatula.
+Serve with warmed pizza sauce for dipping, if desired.

 - If you want a crispier, more brown puff pastry pocket you can place them under the broiler for a couple of minutes after cooking.

 - Cuisine: American